notwaldorf/notwaldorf.github.com/_posts/2017-09-20-extensions.markdown

 You need an `npm` or a `gulp` step or a `docker` if you're lucky.
 And probably a local server, but not the one you have installed.
-Which, I mean, makes sense, because modern web sites are big and powerful and have complicated front-ends and _do_ more things that a giant html file would.
+Which, I mean, makes sense, because modern web sites are big and powerful and have complicated front-ends and _do_ more things than a giant html file would.
 But it also kind of sucks because the build ceremonial sacrifices can be a bit overwhelming.
 Maybe you just want to see what the links would look like if they didn't have underlines.
 Maybe you want to change the fonts.
 Maybe you're never even